qt37t247/WGS-HPC-NUS/README.md

 Install any software packages or versions of software packages you need but not available in HPC modules.

-Upload raw reads in folders, each folder for each library.
+Upload raw reads in folders, each folder for each lane.

 Upload reference genome.